Welcome to Key Ingredient.

 Bring to a gel stage (approximately 10 minutes).

 I like to chill a plate in my freezer.
 Spoon a little of the cooked fruit on the cold plate.
 Run your finger through it, and see if it separates.
-Let is sit a minute more and feel the texture.
-If it gels, it’s ready.
+Let it sit a minute more and feel the texture.
+If it gels, it's ready.

 Pour into sterilized clean class jars with lids.